 Can I hire you to design my website?
 What kind of designer are you?

 If I’m not on a project I may be able to on occasion, but I mostly design for agencies and companies – anything from the DailyCandy email redesign to large scale websites for museums like the Smithsonian and the NYS Historical Association.
-You can see my (badly outdated) portfolio here.
+You can see my portfolio here, though I’ve been procrastinating on redesigning that site forever.

 What are the girls’ ethnicity?